School psychological services

 Become certified to practice school psychology

 The M.A. and specialist certificate (S.C.) in education & school psychological services program is designed for future practicing school psychologists.
-Upon completion of the program, you’ll be eligible to receive your state and national school psychologist credential to work with students in schools, teachers, and families to help help all students succeed—academically, socially, emotionally, and behaviorally.
+Upon completion of the program, you’ll be eligible to receive your state and national school psychologist credential to work with students, teachers, families, and other school staff to help help all students succeed—academically, socially, emotionally, and behaviorally.

 Our program is approved by the National Association of School Psychologists (NASP).